DanSnow/typespec-events/.clinerules/memory-bank/progress.md

 - Clarified that the merged package (`@typespec-events/typespec`) will contain both the helper library and the emitter logic.
 - The accessor logic for the `@event` decorator was split into `isEvent` (boolean) and `getEventName` (string | undefined) for improved clarity and adherence to naming conventions.
 - Decided to rename the merged package to `@typespec-events/typespec` and plan for separate `@typespec-events/runtime` and potential Zod helper packages.
+- The plan for the `@typespec-events/runtime` package and emitter enhancements was developed based on the desired user consumption pattern shown in the provided `track.ts` file.